Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/introduction-ui-input-module.md

 ## Input priority

 If you have an instance of the [Input System UI Input Module](../api/UnityEngine.InputSystem.UI.InputSystemUIInputModule.html) component in your scene, the settings on that component takes priority and are used instead of the UI settings in your project-wide actions.
-The UI Action Map is enabled, along with the default Action Map specified on any UI Input Module component in the scene.
+The UI action map is enabled, along with the default action map specified on any UI Input Module component in the scene.